Stock events for Oil-Dri Corp. of America (ODC)

 Overview of Oil-Dri Corp. of America’s business

-Oil-Dri Corp. of America is a vertically integrated global manufacturer and supplier of specialty sorbent products derived predominantly from clay, operating within the Basic Materials sector, specifically in the Specialty Chemicals industry.
-The company develops, manufactures, and markets a diverse range of sorbent products, overseeing every step from mining its mineral reserves to processing and manufacturing.
-Its major products are categorized into Retail and Wholesale Products and Business-to-Business Products, including cat litter, industrial absorbents, agricultural absorbents, fluids purification products, animal health & nutrition products and sports field products.
+Oil-Dri Corporation of America is a global manufacturer and supplier of specialty sorbent products, operating in the Materials sector and Chemicals industry.
+The company develops, manufactures, and markets sorbent products derived from clay, including calcium bentonite, attapulgite, and diatomaceous shale.
+Its offerings are categorized into Retail and Wholesale Products Group, and Business to Business Products Group, featuring products like cat litter, agricultural and horticultural products, animal health and nutrition products, industrial and automotive sorbents, purification aids, and sports field products.

 ODC’s Geographic footprint

-Oil-Dri Corp. of America has a global presence, with operations spanning North America and international markets.
-The company's mines and manufacturing facilities are located in Georgia, Mississippi, Illinois, and California in the United States.
-It also operates processing plants in Canada and England, with international subsidiaries in Switzerland, China, Indonesia, Mexico, and the Netherlands.
-The corporate office is in Chicago, Illinois, with two research and development facilities nearby in Vernon Hills, Illinois.
-International sales accounted for 4% of total net sales for the six months ended January 2026.
+Oil-Dri Corporation of America has a vertically integrated global operation with mineral reserves, mines, and manufacturing facilities in Georgia, Mississippi, Illinois, and California in the United States.
+Internationally, it operates processing plants in Canada and England, and has subsidiaries in Switzerland, China, Indonesia, Mexico, and the Netherlands.
+The corporate office is in Chicago, Illinois, with two research and development facilities in Vernon Hills, Illinois.

 ODC Corporate Image Assessment